 Once a week is a good rule.
-Water your tree until the soil becomes moist to a depth of 3 to 4 feet.
+Water your tree until the soil becomes moist to a depth of 3-4 feet.

-Fertilize your fruit tree once a year in the spring, prior to the tree putting on new growth.
+Fertilize your fruit tree once a year in the spring prior to the tree producing new growth.
 Spread your fertilizer approximately 2 feet from the tree in a circle.
 Water immediately after fertilizing.
-For best results use one 10 pound bag of 10-10-10 fertilizer for the first year and add one 10 pound bag to that for every year of growth.
+For best results, use one 10-pound bag of 10-10-10 fertilizer for the first year and add one 10 pound bag to that for every year of growth.

 WEEDS & PESTS

 Keep your fruit tree free of weeds.
-Not only do weeds steal nutrients from your tree but they harbor pests that can harm your tree.
+Not only do weeds steal nutrients from your tree, they also harbor pests that can harm your tree.